 Defining segment too broadly

-It is important to regularly review your segmentation strategy and improve them over time.
-When segmented properly you’ll end up providing a more satisfying experience your audience.
+It is important to regularly review your segmentation strategy & customer segmentation mistakes and improve them over time.
+When segmented properly you’ll end up providing a more satisfying experience to your audience.